bryce-24/comfytimer/README.md

 # Comfy Timer

-Comfy Timer is a web application designed to provide a gentle wake-up experience.
+This project is a web application designed to provide a gentle wake-up experience.
 When the timer reaches the allotted time, the alarm gradually increases in volume, ensuring a smooth and comfortable transition from rest to activity.

 ## Features